 If challenges are your thing, check out the following related posts.

 There you have it!
 I hope and pray that you will take the baby steps that you need to push your limits and discover just how much life begins outside of your comfort zone.

 Are you ready to grow out of your comfort zone?
 Where will you start?
 Pick a couple of ideas from the comfort zone challenge and let me know.
-Just so you know, I’ll be growing along side of you.
+Just so you know, I’ll be growing alongside you.
 Are you ready?
 Let’s go!